RafRomB/imml/CONTRIBUTING.md

 Future directions
 -----------------
 We aim to establish *iMML* as the leading library for multi-modal learning.
 If you work in this field, whether as a researcher, practitioner, or user, please reach out and contribute.
-Your feedback and participation are invaluable.
+Your feedback, contribution and participation are invaluable.

 Code of Conduct
 ---------------